-Indigenous Caregivers of B.C. and Indigenous Perspectives Society offer the following video resources to help provide information and guidance that may be helpful for foster caregivers, children, youth and families that are navigating the child welfare process.
+Indigenous Caregivers of B.C. and Indigenous Perspectives Society: Centre of Excellence in Community Education (IPS) offer the following video resources to help provide information and guidance that may be helpful for foster caregivers, children, youth and families that are navigating the child welfare process.

 April Reeve has over 20 years of experience with Indigenous youth in the child welfare system in B.C.
 In this interview April tells Our Native Land host, Tchadas Leo, all about the Indigenous Caregivers of B.C. and what they are doing to better improve the foster care system for Indigenous youth: